 CDW-G, Vernon Hills, Illinois, is being awarded more than $10 million to procure 320 high-performance Uniplexed Information and Computing System scalable processor architecture-based servers to enable a technical refresh required for the Global Command and Control System and Tactical Combat Operations Systems of the Marine Corps.
 Current hardware has been in the field for over six years and is no longer under warranty and is now considered end-of-life.
-Likewise, the aging equipment is unable to keep pace with changes in operating software and increased tec
+Likewise, the aging equipment is unable to keep pace with changes in operating software and increased technological capabilities and requirements.

 QinetiQ North America, McLean, Virginia has announced that the U.S. Marine Corps has awarded the company a task order valued at about $7 million to provide engineering and scientific support services to the Marine Air-Ground Task Force (MAGTF) Command and Control Systems program management office and the Digital Fires and Situational Awareness program management office of Product Group 11, Marine Corps Systems Command.
 The task order was awarded under the command's Commercial Enterprise Omnibus Support Services blanket purchase agreement.

 Insitu Incorporated, Bingen, Washington, is being awarded a nearly $46 million contract to provide deployment services and flight hours in support of the ScanEagle Unmanned Aerial Systems (UAS).
 These services will provide electro-optical/infra red and mid-wave infrared imagery in support of Marine Corps operations in Operation Enduring Freedom, and will encompass both the operations and maintenance of the ScanEagle UAS to provide real-time imagery and data to U.S. Marine Corps personnel.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.